 SREs will typically spend about 50% of their time on operations work, with the rest spent on writing code and building systems to boost performance and operational efficiency.
 They are known for having the ability to move between teams, departments, and even businesses as necessary.
 This has the advantage of creating additional bridges through which different sides can share insight on production, products, coding, and so on.
 Development teams will typically spend about 5% of their time working in operations, keeping them more connected to products and how they are performing while also conditioning them to predict and avoid common operations issues in advance.

 How can SREF Help my Business?

-The SRE Foundation (SREF) certification teaches a number of set principles and practices designed to help organizations reliability and economically scale services.
+The SRE Foundation (SREF) certification teaches a number of set principles and practices designed to help organizations reliably and economically scale services.
 Students will be capable of freeing developers from a number of responsibilities while also enabling huge improvements in productivity and efficiency.